The Ultimate Snowdonia Elopement Guide - updated for 2025

 5 good reasons why you should elope to Eryri | Snowdonia

-1. You want a mini wedding adventure in Wales!
+1. You’re dreaming of a mini wedding adventure in Wales!

-The beautiful Snowdonia National Park offers so many epic spots and real hidden gems away from the more popular and often crowded tourist hotspots like Snowdon & Cwm Idwal.
+The beautiful Snowdonia National Park offers so many epic spots and real hidden gems away from the more popular (and often busier) tourist hotspots like Yr Wyddfa (Snowdon) & Cwm Idwal.
 Having spent many happy hours exploring well hidden and utterly charming mountain ranges and deserted glacier lakes in Snowdonia with our dogs – I’ll happily share some of my absolute favourite Snowdonia locations with you for a once in a lifetime elopement adventure in Wales!

-2. You don’t care about the weather on your wedding day.
+2. You’re not fazed by the weather on your wedding day.

 Snowdonia’s scenery is mind-blowingly insane!
-Charmingly rugged, the wild romance of one of the UK’s last remaining true wildernesses will blow your socks off.
+With its rugged charm and wild romance, this is one of the UK’s last true wildernesses, and it’s guaranteed to blow your socks off.
 And even though it’s currently not legal to get married anywhere you like – you can totally embrace a simple, meaningful & mindful ceremony at a local registry office!
-Then all you need to do is pick a stunningly remote spot for quality time, just the two of you – how utterly romantic!!
+Then all you need to do is pick a stunningly remote spot for exchanging your vows in the wilderness, just the two of you – how utterly romantic!!
 Beautiful beaches, remote glacier lakes, – I guarantee Snowdonia has a backdrop that will tick all your boxes!!

-4. You want a mindful & stress-free wedding experience in Wales.
+4. You’re craving a mindful & stress-free wedding experience in Wales.

-5. You just want a wedding or elopement for two in the UK.
+5. You’re dreaming of a wedding or elopement Just for Two in the UK.

 The Ultimate Snowdonia Elopement Guide - 2024